exporl/kuleuven-templates/README.md

 - presentation: [presentation-latex.tex](presentation-latex.tex)
 - poster: [poster-latex.tex](poster-latex.tex)

+## New pandoc variables

+### Pandoc variables for presentations

+- sectiontoc
+- subsectiontoc
+- multicolstoc
+- sectiontitle
+- subsectiontitle

 ## New commands

 Various gpp (of the form `<command param1|param2|...>`) and markdown (`[command=param]`) commands are available.
 The gpp commands can be found in [macros-latex.gpp](templates/macros-latex.gpp).

+### Markdown commands for presentations

+most of these need to be at the end of a frame

+- notoc (default)
+- sectiontoc
+- subsectiontoc
+- largefooter (default)
+- emptyfooter
+- smallfooter
+- nosupertitle (default)
+- sectiontitle
+- subsectiontitle

 ### Markdown commands for posters